bbauska/UofM-AdvStyling/readme.md

 You can still see everything.
 If you run into problems, the parts you want to check are go in did you remember to have minimum width?
 If you do maximum width, then as you make it larger, it might trigger on and off.
-Make sure you\'ve added the pixels at the end so it knows what it\'s looking for.
+Make sure you&apos;ve added the pixels at the end so it knows what it&apos;s looking for.
 Make sure you have two sets of curly brackets.
 Notice I have one set that starts my media query.
 And then a second one that goes with the body selector.